 I could not wait to spend my first Mother’s Day as an actual mum!
-After spending almost 3 years trying to conceive (not that I mention it much!!)
+After spending almost three years trying to conceive (not that I mention it much!!)
 I was just so excited as it felt like a long time coming!

-What actually happened though was I caught a cold a few days before and it went to my chest.
+What actually happened, though, was I caught a cold a few days before, and it went to my chest.
 This was an issue as I have asthma.
 I ended up having an asthma attack and wound up in the hospital.
 Great.

-They actually wanted to keep me in overnight but as I was still breastfeeding Baby J and I wasn’t allowed to have him with me, I discharged myself against medical advice 😬 Naughty naughty.
+They actually wanted to keep me in overnight, but as I was still breastfeeding Baby J and I wasn’t allowed to have him with me, I discharged myself against medical advice 😬 Naughty naughty.

 Before I Became A Mum

 I remember Mother’s Day only too well before we had little J. I would wake up and torture myself by looking through Facebook and Instagram at all the lovely pictures of mums and their little ones, with handmade cards, sharing breakfast in bed and having sticky kisses from their toddlers.
-It would make my heart break.
-Especially if I’d recently had another negative pregnancy test.
+It would make my heart break, especially if I’d recently had another negative pregnancy test.

 This year, I really got thinking about how others feel on Mother’s Day.
 For some people, Mother’s Day is a day to dread.
 This could be due to any number of reasons.
 For example: